Kilma S. Lattin

 Kilma Sibimoat Lattin (October 30, 1978) is a Native American leader, businessman, and military veteran.
-He is a member of the Pala Band of Mission Indians in San Diego, California, where he was elected to multiple terms of office on both the Executive Committee and the Tribal Council between 2006 and 2012.
+He is a member of the Pala Band of Mission Indians in San Diego, California, where he was elected to multiple terms of office on both the executive committee and the tribal council between 2006 and 2012.

 Early life and education

 Lattin was born in La Jolla, part of San Diego, California He spent part of his early childhood in La Jolla and part on the Pala Indian Reservation.
 He graduated from La Jolla High School in 1996.
-He earned a Bachelors Degrees in History from UC Santa Barbara in 2002.
+He earned a bachelor's degree in history from UC Santa Barbara in 2002.
 While in college he served in the Army Reserve Officers' Training Corps.
 Lattin earned a Masters of Business Administration from the Marshall School of Business in cooperation with University of Southern California.

 Family military heritage

 Lattin's family has served in the military for multiple generations.
-His maternal great-grandfather was a World War I (WWI) pilot.
-Simultaneously in WWI, his maternal grandfather, Colonel Thomas George Lanphier Sr., a graduate of the United States Military Academy at West Point in 1914, was also serving in WWI in the Army Air Corp stationed in France.
-Lanphier Sr., was one of three men to ever fly the Spirit of St. Louis during his time as the Commander of Selfridge Field, Michigan.
-An uncle, Colonel Thomas George Lanphier, Jr. is partially credited as having shot down the plane carrying Admiral Yamamoto, killing the mastermind of the Pearl Harbor attack.
-Lattin's paternal grandfather, Roy A. Lattin, Sr., was a Private First Class in the United States Marine Corps (USMC) and fought in the Battle of Guadalcanal.
+Lattin's paternal grandfather, Roy A. Lattin Sr., was a Private First Class in the United States Marine Corps (USMC) and fought in the Battle of Guadalcanal.